Racing Leadville Trail 100 MTB

-with KYM PERFETTO, (Kym Nonstop)bike racer, personal trainer and Liv Advocate
+with KYM PERFETTO, (Kym Nonstop) bike racer and personal trainer

 Last year I “accidentally” registered for a mountain bike race.
 I flipped the letters XC in my mind and thought I’d registered for a three-day cyclocross event.
 It wasn’t until a month before when I’d realized my mistake.
 Instead of backing out, I got a Liv Pique Advanced and rode every day for a month before embarking on my first MTB race.
 My teammate and I finished in 3rd place.